RamOchoa-HES/HyperCode/README.md

 https://join.slack.com/t/team4-iix1947/shared_invite/zt-f8tltgh3-kyaaL6hfWy3KMFNXdoFjaQ

-### Next steps
+### Additional work completed

-- Define defition of ready for user stories and give story point estimates
+- Define defition of ready defined for user stories

-Our development team has given initial estimates but leaving it as an action item till it gets covered in class
+- Story points estimated based on difficulty.
+All team members participated in the process of estimating and the majority vote influenced what ended up getting assigned
+- Stories ordered based on necessity and dependencies